 Loss per share is computed in accordance with ASC 260, Earnings Per Share ("ASC 260").
 Basic loss per ordinary share for continuing operations is computed by dividing loss for continuing operations attributable to holders of ordinary shares by the weighted average number of ordinary shares outstanding during the period.
-Basic loss per ordinary shares by the weighted average number of ordinary shares outstanding during the period.
-Diluted loss per share for continuing operations is calculated by dividing net loss for continuing operations attributable to ordinary shares outstanding during the period.
-Diluted loss per share for continuing operations is calculated by dividing net loss for continuing operations attributable to ordinary shares outstanding during the period.
-Diluted loss per share for the effect of dilutive ordinary equivalent shares, if any, by the weighted average number of ordinary shares issuable upon the conversion of the share-based awards, using the treasury stock method and the ordinary shares issuable upon the conversion of convertible debt instruments, using if-converted method.
+Basic loss per ordinary share for discontinuing operations is computed by dividing loss for discontinuing operations attributable to holders of ordinary shares by the weighted average number of ordinary shares outstanding during the period.
+Diluted loss per share for continuing operations is calculated by dividing net loss for continuing operations attributable to ordinary shareholders as adjusted for the effect of dilutive ordinary equivalent shares, if any, by the weighted average number of ordinary and dilutive ordinary equivalent shares outstanding during the period.
+Ordinary equivalent shares consist of the ordinary shares issuable upon the conversion of the share-based awards, using the treasury stock method and the ordinary shares issuable upon the conversion of convertible debt instruments, using if-converted method.
 Ordinary share equivalents are excluded from the computation of diluted per share if their effects would be anti-dilutive.